restspace/svelte-schema-form/README.md

-	  components // Map with keys as editor names (value of editor property in schema), values as constructors of editor components collapsible // Whether objects and arrays are shown with collapsers which can hide them (default = false) submitText // Text shown in the submit button (defaults to 'Submit') />
+	  components // Map with keys as editor names (value of editor property in schema), values as constructors of editor components collapsible // Whether objects and arrays are shown with collapsers which can hide them (default = false) submitText // Text shown in the submit button (defaults to 'Submit') submitRequiresDirty // Whether the submit button requires the form to be dirty to submit (default = true) />

 ## Custom editors